 How To Fix Cloudy Hot Tub Water

 Cloudy hot tub water is one of the most common issues which all hot tub owners will face at some point in their lifetime.
-But don't worry, we’ve created a little guide to help you turn your hot tub’s water from a cloudy haze to crystal clear.
+But don't worry, we’ve created this guide to help you turn your hot tub’s water from a cloudy haze to crystal clear.

 First of all, it’s important to understand why your hot tub’s water has turned cloudy.
 There are a variety of different substances that can cause this, resulting in lots of tiny particles floating in the water to give it its cloudy appearance.
 These particles can come from a variety of different substances, including:

-- Environmental matter: dust, pollen and seeds will fall into your hot tub
+- Environmental matter: dust, pollen, seeds, and small airborne particles will fall into your hot tub.

-Organic debris: skin cells and body oils will naturally fall from the skin
+- Organic debris: skin cells and natural body oils will wash off into the water.

 Don’t Blame Your Hot Tub’s Filter